 Outreach & Program Coordinator: For program inquiries, please contact Maureen Folk at (518) 793-2826

 Board of Trustees

-Gloria Ragonetti (Chair), Rob Chapman (Vice Chair), Heather L. Ashline (Treasurer), Densay Sengsoulavong (Secretary), Will Fowler, Sandra Horwitz, Gabrielle Katz, Martha Noordsy, Martin Seelye, Evan P. Sullivan PhD, Robert Terwilliger, Rhonda Triller, and Brian P. Warner.
+Gloria Ragonetti (Chair), Rob Chapman (Vice Chair), Heather L. Ashline (Treasurer), Robert Terwilliger (Secretary), Gabrielle Katz, Martin Seelye, Evan P. Sullivan PhD, Densay Sengsoulavong, Rhonda Triller, Brian P. Warner, and Judy Villa-White.